clarkhtse/filtercake.github.io/_posts/2014-01-30-my-bookmark-service-is-bash.md

 A few notes on that:

 - Yes, there are scripting languages which are probably suited much better for the job.
 But I recently decided to focus an Bash and JS/Node.
 - God, it is an awful hacky script, so don't try it home.
 It doesn't do any kind of error checking, proper escaping or the like.
+It currently breaks when using *any* special characters.
 - I am just happy it actually works.
 Yay!
 - Thanks to the Alfred forum for helping out.